maxwellbernard/maxwellbernard/README.md

 Welcome to my GitHub!

 I'm a data scientist who turns messy data into meaningful stories.
-When I'm not immersed in data, you’ll find me enjoying music 🎶, skiing 🎿, hiking 🥾, and exploring the great outdoors 🏔️.
-I enjoy digging through data, using my skills to uncover patterns and solve problems.
+When I'm not swimming in data, you’ll find me enjoying music 🎶, skiing 🎿, hiking 🥾, and exploring the great outdoors 🏔️.

-Feel free to explore my projects, learn more about my background, and get in touch as I'm always eager to expand my skill set.
+Feel free to explore my projects, learn more about my background, and get in touch as I'm always keen to expand my skill set.

 ## About Me
 - 💼 4 years of professional experience in the biotechnology (startup), educational and green energy sectors.